||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

 From his office doorway, Doctor Mordussen watched Susan’s clumsy departure and smiled.
 It was not a nice expression.
-His colleague, after retrieving the office’s Diagnostic and Statistical Manual of Mental Disorders, had the hefty blue volume open upon the desk.
+His colleague, having retrieved the office’s Diagnostic and Statistical Manual of Mental Disorders, had the hefty blue volume open on the desk.

 “That was harsh,” the rat-faced man remarked cautiously.
 “I read her case notes and the patient does have all the classic signs of transsexualism.
 Why be so dismissive?”